hyperledger-labs/fabric-token-sdk/docs/zkat-dlog.md

 a give transaction.
 We say that this driver does not support `graph hiding`.
 Owner anonymity and unlinkability is achieved by using Identity Mixer (Idemix, for short).

-The identity of the issuers and the auditors is not hidden.
+The identities of the issuers and the auditors are not hidden.

 ## Public Params Manager